eastside-eng/redis-proxy/README.md

 127.0.0.1:8001> get x
 "true" # x existed in the persisted Redis
 ```

+### End To End Testing

+End to end tests are available in the main pkg and can be run via `make test` or `go test github.com/eastside-eng/redis-proxy`.
+Running the end to end tests requires setting up both redis and redis-proxy.
+A docker-compose file is provided for this setup- running `make test` will use Docker to bring everything up for you.

 # Design
 The redis-proxy is very basic, at the core it's a TCP server that handles the RESP (Redis Serialization Protocol).
 The current implementation only supports GET and PING.
 GET is backed by a LRU cache with a global TTL mechanism; on cache misses the GET request will be delegated to the backing Redis and populated by the response.